 - SnipperClips – Switch users will love this easy-to-play, interactive game!
 It stimulates visual and cognitive functions as you play with others to solve puzzles in the form of colorful shapes and scissors.

-Games are often used as a way to get a crowd together and interact in one common goal.
+Games for seniors are often used as a way to get a crowd together and interact in one common goal.
 Despite competitive factors, everyone loves a fair game.
 Games can provide a community aspect that can help older adults make friends with neighbors in assisted living communities or just spend time with friends and family.

 - Musical Ball – This game is a twist on the infamous game of musical chairs.
 Instead of running around in circles and risking a fall, you pass around a ball.
 The one with the ball when the music stops is eliminated.
 This is a great way to strengthen agility and motor functions.

 - Bingo – You can never go wrong with bingo!
-Get this game going for some old school fun that people of all ages can enjoy together.
+Get this game going for some old-school fun that people of all ages can enjoy together.

 - Name That Tune – Name that tune is a great game to play no matter where you are – all you need is some music!
 Just play the song and pause it after a few lyrics.
 Whoever guesses the song gets a point.